 Certain leaders just seem to have that “Business X Factor”—something that propels them to the top of an organization almost effortlessly.
 Opportunities emerge.
+The big interview happens.
 Doors open.
 Advancement occurs on a fast track.
 Some people refer to this intangible, success-attracting quality as executive presence.
 What is it exactly?
 And how can you incorporate those elusive attributes to increase your career momentum?

 Know someone who might benefit from this career tip or find it interesting?
 Go ahead…pass it along.
 Better yet, leave me your thoughts or questions related to conveying your executive presence.